learn-co-curriculum/fe-css-fundamentals/README.md

 `text-transform: none | uppercase | lowercase | capitalize`

-Text transform converts the content text to which ever transform you specifiy.
+Text transform converts the content text to whichever transform you specifiy.

 `letter-spacing: normal | 1em | 12pt | 16px`

-Letter spacing is the same as kerning, it is the space between characters.
+Letter spacing is the same as kerning; it is the space between characters.

 `line-height: normal | 1em | 12pt | 16px`

-Line height, adjusts the space between lines of text.
+Line height adjusts the space between lines of text.

 `word-spacing: normal | 1em | 12pt | 16px`

-Word spacing is the space between words, duh.
+Word spacing is the space between words.

 `word-wrap: normal | break-word`

-Word wrap effects if really long words will get hyphenated or not.
+Word wrap affects whether really long words will get hyphenated or not.

 `white-space: normal | no-wrap`

-White space effects if a body of text within an element will wrap as it reaches the edge of the elements set width.
+White space affects whether a body of text within an element will wrap as it reaches the edge of the element's set width.

 ### Web Fonts

-Web fonts are a great way to include fonts that are more specialized that may not be able to be loaded from your site visitors computer.
-Below we will discuss @font-face, but first lets setup our local folder structure to include a special font.
+Web fonts are a great way to include fonts that are more specialized that may not be able to be loaded from your site visitor's computer.
+Below we will discuss @font-face, but first let's set up our local folder structure to include a special font.
 In your site project folder you would include a fonts folder and inside you would place any special fonts to include and eventually they would be uploaded to the webserver with your HTML and CSS pages.

 ```shell
 my-website